samanthascott1992/Code-Quiz/README.md

 ## User Story

 ```
-AS A coding bootcamp student
+AS A coding boot-camp student
 I WANT to take a timed quiz on JavaScript fundamentals that stores high scores
 SO THAT I can gauge my progress compared to my peers
 ```